hamdaankhalidroot/LeftOverDesignProcess/FrontEnd.md

   * Link to subscribed users dashboard page
   * create deals

-- Edit Profile Page
+- Edit Profile Page (StoresProfile Admin only)

-- History Page ( View all past items published, re-publish them with slight edits)
+- History Page (View all past items published, re-publish them with slight edits)

 - Subscribed Users Dashboard Page (View stats and info about users subscribed to the supplier)